 You get the picture.
 It got me thinking that this could be an avenue where some clarification of some common misconceptions might be order:

-Unlike the milk in the United States, Mexican milk is kept at room temperature in airtight and light-sealed cartons.
-You can find some American-style pasteurized milk in some nicer grocery stores, however for the most part throughout Mexico, milk is kept in the aisles in cartons.
+Unlike the milk in the United States, some Mexican milk is kept at room temperature in airtight and light-sealed cartons.
+You can find some American-style pasteurized milk in some nicer grocery stores or convenient stores, however for the most part throughout Mexico, milk is kept in the aisles in cartons.

-Why doesn’t milk in Mexico have to be refrigerated?
+Why doesn’t some milk in Mexico have to be refrigerated?

 LOW-TEMPERATURE-LONG-TIME TREATMENT (LTLT)